initqp/somd_tutorials/3.active_learning_2/README.md

 python ../data/split.py \
        -i init.trajectory.xyz \
        --ranges "0:3500,3500:4500,4500:10000,10000:14000" \
-       --nframes 50 \
+       --nframes 75 \
        --perrange >> initial_training_set.xyz
 ```
-After invoking this script, you will find the `initial_training_set.xyz` files
+After invoking this script, you will find the `initial_training_set.xyz` file
-under the `init` directory.
-These will be used as the initial training set of
+under the `init` directory (containing 300 frames in total).
+This file will be
-the active learning process.
+used as the initial training set of the active learning process.

 ## Step 3.
 Perform the training step 1.